hk-speedrunning/HK-Resources/Mods/1424/README.md

 Extract all files and place them under the `hollow_knight_Data/Managed` folder in your HK install.

 ## [Mods](./Mods/)
 Mod .dlls are placed in subfolders in the `Mods` folder.
-1.5 mods should mostly work as-is with this modding API.
-However, this folder contains versions that have been tested and are known to work.
+This folder contains backported versions of several mods.